seiyria/Roguathia/README.md

   * -1 enchantLevel hit with a corrosionPercent chance of happening, adds "corroded" to name if < 0
   * add CorrodesWhenHit and a corrosion attribute to the attack that both do the same thing.
 Or maybe a CorrodeOnHit behavior?
   * Black Pudding
+  * only affects corrodable items
+* Burning
+  * on a burn attack, everything has a chance of burning (if burnable), or explode (if explodable)
 * More dungeon types
   * Mines
   * Town (arena with shops in it, or a digger with empty spaces/corridor spaces replaced with basic tile)